Mela User Guide

 DS Oscillator

-A distortion synthesis oscillator module that can morph its waveform between a square and a sawtooth.
+The DS Oscillator module is a distortion synthesis oscillator that can morph its waveform between square-like and sawtooth-like shapes with adjustable harmonic content.

 Phase